money-god/auction-keeper/README.md

 To start collateral auctions, the keeper needs a list of SAFEs and the collateralization ratio of each safe.
 There are two ways to retrieve the list of open SAFEs:

 `--from-block BLOCK_NUMBER` Scrape the chain for `ModifySAFECollateralization` events, starting at `BLOCK_NUMBER` .
 Set this to the block where the first ever SAFE was created.
 After startup, only new blocks will be queried.
 The scrape process can last a significant amount of time as the system matures. **NOTE**: To manage the performance of debt auction bidding, periodically adjust `--from-block` to the block number of the oldest liquidation which has not been `popDebtFromQueue`d yet.
+Defaults to `geb.starting_block_number`, the block in which the system was deployed.

-`--subgraph-endpoints NODE1,NODE2` Comma delimited list of [Graph](https://thegraph.com) endpoints used to retrieve `ModifySAFECollateralization` events.
+`--graph-endpoints NODE1,NODE2` Comma delimited list of [Graph](https://thegraph.com) endpoints used to retrieve `ModifySAFECollateralization` events.
 If multiple endpoints are passed, they will be pinged sequentially in the order they were specified in case one or many of them fail. **NOTE**: This flag is only supported for collateral auctions.

+`--graph-block-threshold NUMBER_OF_BLOCKS` When the keeper fetches SAFE data to find critical safes, use the `--graph-endpoints` when the keeper's last processed block is older than `NUMBER_OF_BLOCKS`.
+The graph will be faster than a node when fetching historical data, but recent graph blocks might be slightly delayed compared to an ethereum node.
+This allows the keeper to to fetch historical data from the graph, but use the node for all newer blocks.
+Defaults to `20`

 The following are the most recent Graph node endpoints for RAI:`--graph-endpoints https://subgraph.reflexer.finance/subgraphs/name/reflexer-labs/prai,https://api.thegraph.com/subgraphs/name/reflexer-labs/prai-mainnet`